Skip to Content

 Discover the Old Town of Lyon

-You can visit the main sights of Lyon's Old Town by yourself but if you really want to learn about the history of this UNESCO World Heritage city then you need a local guide.
+You can visit the main sights of Lyon's Old Town by yourself but if you want to learn about the history of this UNESCO World Heritage city then you need a local guide.
 This walking tour will show you all the most beautiful parts of the city.

 Find out more